MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 For more information, see [Cloud native filtering and protection for known threats](/security/zero-trust/deploy/networks#ii-threat-protection-cloud-native-filtering-and-protection-for-known-threats).

-For additional information about visibility in Azure environments, see [Apply Zero Trust principles to gain visibility into network traffic](../azure-networking-visibility.md).
+For additional information about gaining network traffic visibility in Azure environments, see [Gain visibility into your network traffic](../azure-networking-visibility.md).

 ##### Design your threat and BCDR response